Jump to Section

 Do I have too much cash?
 How much should I have in savings?

-In general, one-income households should have between 6-9 months of essential expenses in savings.
-Dual income families usually need less, around 3-6 months in emergency funds.
-If you’re saving for a down payment in a year or two, you’ll need more in cash.
-Also, if you’re a business owner, you’ll also need more in savings than an employee would.
+In general, one income households should have between 6-9 months of essential expenses in savings.
+Two income families usually need less, around 3-6 months in emergency funds.
+If you’re saving for a major purchase in a year or two, that money should be kept in a safe interest-bearing account or investment, such as a high-yield savings account or Treasury.
+Also, if you’re a business owner, you’ll also need more in savings.
+Take a look at your entire financial situation, or work with a fee-only financial advisor to determine exactly how much savings you should have.

 Growth of Cash vs Stock and Bonds